cybozu-go/cke/docs/user-resources.md

 ### Custom order

-Users can control the order of applying resources by annotating `cke.cybozu.com/rank`.
+Users can customize the order of applying resources by annotating `cke.cybozu.com/rank`.
-In the case of cluster-scope resources, a rank value must be 0 ~ 1999.
+In the case of cluster-scoped resources, a rank value must be 0-1999.
-For namespace-scope resources, a rank value must be 2000 ~.
+For namespace-scoped resources, a rank value must be 2000-.

-If `cke.cybozu.com/rank` is not set, the rank is assigned a value based on the abovementioned list.
+If `cke.cybozu.com/rank` is not set, the rank is defaulted to a value based on the aforementioned list.

 ## Annotations